Federal Register Updates

 - Consolidation after July 1, 2026 that includes any post-July 1, 2026 loans converts the entire consolidated loan to “new rules”

-- Consolidation before July 1, 2026 preserves access to existing IDR plans
+- Consolidation before July 1, 2026 preserves access to existing IDR plans for the consolidated loan

 - Strategic timing of consolidation is critically important